biospi/seaMass/README.md

 data <- import_ProteinPilot(file)
 ```

 Unfortunately the input file does not contain information for linking fractions to runs, so seaMass allows you to update the imported data with this information.
-If your study does not employ fractionation, you can skip this section.

 ```
 # Get skeleton injection-run table from imported data.